hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 ## Introduction

-Have you ever moved one or more servers from a Local Area Network (LAN) to another, without configuring the target network detail before the move ?
+Have you ever moved one or more servers from a Local Area Network (LAN) to another without configuring the target network detail before the move ?
-As an example, some servers in the corporate network `10.1.2.0/24` have been moved to the lab network `19.168.1.0/22`.
+Perhaps some servers in the corporate network `10.1.2.0/24` have been moved to the lab network `19.168.1.0/22`.
 I am sure the answer is yes.
-As a result the moved servers are unreachable and can be considered as expensive bricks!
+As a result, the servers that have been moved are unreachable and could just as well be expensive bricks!

 This blog post presents a procedure to recover from this unpleasant situation with the help of the
-<a href="https://datatracker.ietf.org/doc/html/rfc4291#section-2.5.6" target="_blank">IPv6 link local address</a>
-of the affected iLO network ports.
-A brief recapitulation of what an IPv6 link local is, is also presented.
+<a href="https://datatracker.ietf.org/doc/html/rfc4291#section-2.5.6" target="_blank">IPv6 link local address</a> of the affected iLO network ports.
+I will also explain what an IPv6 link local is.

-## Context
+## Prerequisites

-The [Recovery process](#recovery-process) presented below is suitable for both the dedicated and the shared iLO network ports of lost iLOs.
-Then, it is assumed that an access to a system connected to the same LAN as the affected iLOs is possible.
-This system will be called the "brick-saver" throughout of this blog post.
-During my tests, I used a Linux brick-saver, but I am convinced that Windows or macOS could have used it as well.
+The [recovery process](#recovery-process) presented below is suitable for both the dedicated and the shared iLO network ports of lost iLOs.
+In this post, it is assumed that access to a system connected to the same LAN as the affected iLOs is possible.
+This system is called the "brick-saver" throughout of this blog post.
+During my tests, I used a Linux brick-saver, but I am convinced that Microsoft Windows or Apple macOS could have used it as well.

-It is also assumed that it is not possible to change the brick-saver network configuration to match the LAN settings of lost iLOs.
-Otherwise, this article is not relevant.
+In this post, it is also assumed that it is not possible to change the brick-saver network configuration to match the LAN settings of lost iLOs.
+If that is not the case, this article is not relevant.

 When the Media Access Control (MAC) address of impacted iLOs is unknown, an operator must be able to access and manipulate iLO cables and power buttons of the affected servers.

 Then, in order to re-program the network configuration of lost iLOs, you must have the credentials of a privileged user in each of them.
-This user could be the factory administrator account and associated password mentioned on the toe-tag of servers.
+This user could be the factory administrator account and associated password mentioned on the "toe-tag" present on the front panel of HPE servers.

 > TIP:<br>
 > If you know that the Link Layer Discovery Protocol (<a href="https://standards.ieee.org/standard/802_1AB-2005.html" target="_blank">LLDP</a>) is enabled in lost iLOs (<a href="https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/ilo6/ilo6_changelog/#schema-updates"